Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/Polysaccharide.md

 ### Glycogen

-Carbohydrate storage *in liver and muscle*
+Function: carbohydrate storage in *liver and muscle*

 *Branched*

 ### Chitin

-Structural support *in the cell wall of some fungi and exoskeleton*
+Function: reinforces *cell walls of some fungi* and *the exoskeleton of some animals* (e.g. beetles, lobsters, crabs)